The Rev. Ricardo Bailey

-Calvary Episcopal Church in Charleston has called the Rev. Ricardo Bailey to serve as rector beginning on Ash Wednesday—February 22, 2023.
-Currently, Father Bailey serves as priest-in-charge of St. Timothy’s Episcopal Church in Decatur, Georgia, as well as chaplain to the House of Bishops of The Episcopal Church, and president of the Atlanta Chapter of the Union of Black Episcopalians.
+Calvary Episcopal Church in Charleston called the Rev. Ricardo Bailey to serve as rector beginning on Ash Wednesday—February 22, 2023.
+Previously, Father Bailey served as priest-in-charge of St. Timothy’s Episcopal Church in Decatur, Georgia.
+He also serves as chaplain to the House of Bishops of The Episcopal Church and President of the Atlanta Chapter of the Union of Black Episcopalians.

 Bishop Ruth Woodliff-Stanley shared her joyful excitement for Calvary with this announcement.
 “I could not be more delighted to call Father Ricardo Bailey to serve as rector of historic Calvary Episcopal Church” said Bishop Woodliff-Stanley.
 “Since its founding in 1847, Calvary has served as a spiritual anchor in our diocese, raising up generations of leaders who have served our city and this state.
 Father Bailey’s spiritual gifts and leadership will be a dynamic match for the people of Calvary.
 I have enjoyed getting to know him as chaplain of the House of Bishops, where he has inspired and guided bishops from across the church.
 I anticipate this will be a vibrant next season of joyful growth at Calvary, building on the strong foundation of this historic parish.”